 EpiCenter for Emerging Infectious Disease Intelligence

-The EpiCenter for Disease Dynamics is initiating a new research center, the EpiCenter for Emerging Infectious Disease Intelligence (EEIDI), as part of the Centers for Research in Emerging Infectious Diseases (CREID) Network funded by the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health (NIH).
+The EpiCenter for Emerging Infectious Disease Intelligence (EEIDI) was established in 2020, as a part of the Centers for Research in Emerging Infectious Diseases (CREID) Network.
+This work is funded by the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health (NIH), award U01AI151814.

 Where We’re Working